List of Judge Dredd characters: Francisco

+First appearance: 2000 AD #1520 (2007).
+Created by John Wagner and Rufus Dayglo.

 Judge Dan Francisco was chief judge of Mega-City One from 2131 to 2134, except for a brief period when he was deposed by his deputy, Judge Sinfield, from 2131 to 2132.

 Before becoming chief judge, Francisco was a street judge and the subject of a 24-hour reality show called The Streets Of Dan Francisco – a major public relations boost for Justice Department.
-In 2131 Judges #Sinfield, Cardew and Millan began a campaign to run Francisco as a candidate to replace Judge Hershey as chief judge, running on an anti-mutant platform.
+In 2131 Judges Sinfield, Cardew and Millan began a campaign to run Francisco as a candidate to replace Judge Hershey as chief judge, running on an anti-mutant platform.
 He won by a landslide.

 Mutant townships in the Cursed Earth were set up, to which to expel the mutant citizens.
 Francisco also had Hershey and Dredd given new postings, off-world and in the townships respectively, until the mutant issue died down; how much of this was his own idea and how much was Sinfield's remained ambiguous.

 Sinfield dosed Francisco with a powerful hypnotic drug, persuaded him to resign, and succeeded him as acting chief judge.
 Both Dredd and the mayor were left confused and suspicious by Francisco's sudden collapse in confidence and by his support of Sinfield.
 This eventually led to an investigation, and Sinfield's crime was uncovered.
 Sinfield was arrested, and Francisco returned to office.
 Francisco appointed Dredd to the Council of Five.

 In 2134 Dredd learned of a terrorist plot to infect Mega-City One with a deadly pathogen.
 Dredd recommended a ground assault on the terrorist's camp, but Francisco overruled him and ordered an air strike.
-Consequently the fact that it wasn't the real camp was not discovered until it was too late, and Mega-City One was infected.
+Consequently, the fact that it was not the real camp was not discovered until it was too late, and Mega-City One was infected.
 By the time the disease was contained, 350 million people had been killed (out of an initial population of around 400 million), and Francisco resigned in shame of "presiding over the worst disaster in our history".
 He appointed Judge Hershey as his successor.

 "Dirty Frank"

+First appearance: 2000 AD #1389 (2004).
+Created by Rob Williams and Henry Flint.

-Judge Frank "Dirty Frank" is a judge who has been undercover for so long that he has lost his sanity.
+Judge "Dirty Frank" is a judge who has been undercover for so long that he has lost his sanity.
 He refers to himself in the third person, has dubious personal hygiene and can urinate for twenty three minutes non-stop.
 During the investigation into Judge Smiley, Frank was wounded and later declared dead, but this was simply a ruse and he was once again sent undercover this time abroad to locate and infiltrate the remaining agents of Smiley.
 According to the introduction in the collected graphic novel, his physical appearance is based on Alan Moore, since his supposed death he has taken a more cleaner, trimmed and tidy appearance.